Muph0/santas-lang/README.md

 # SantAS

-Thematic programing language created for [Advent of Code 2025](https://adventofcode.com/2025/about).
+Thematic programing language created for the occasion of [Advent of Code 2025](https://adventofcode.com/2025/about).

 - Read the [language reference](./Reference.md)